-In this paper, we have surveyed and summarized today's knowledge on building good kd-trees for ray tracing.
-We then have described and analyzed-three different algorithms for building such trees: A naïve $O(N^2)$ build, a more efficient $O(N \log^2 N)$ algorithm, and a variant with asymptotically optimal $O(N \log N)$ complexity.
+In this paper, we have first summarized today's knowledge on building good kd-trees for ray tracing.
+Based on that, we have described - and analyzed - three different algorithms for building such trees: A naïve $O(N^2)$ build, a more efficient $O(N \log^2 N)$ algorithm, and a variant with asymptotically optimal $O(N \log N)$ complexity.

-None of these algorithms are completely new: In fact, the $O(N^2)$ and $O(N \log^2 N)$ algorithms are well known [14, 23], and even quite similar $O(N \log N)$ schemes have been used before: For example, for point data and range queries, similar $O(N \log N)$ algorithms are already known, both in computational geometry (see, e.g., Vaidva [24]), and also in photon mapping (see, e.g. [29]).
-Even in ray tracing, the $O(N \log N)$ algorithm is known to at least a few researchers for quite some time.
-For example, it already is at least hinted at in [6].
-Nevertheless, this knowledge is not well documented, and so far has been known to but few experts in the field.
-Similarly, most of the details of how to actually build the three-what to consider and what to avoid-are all documented somewhere in various conferences, journals, and technical reports, but often in widely scattered form, using differnt notations and different benchmarks, and therefore again is known as lore among a selected group of experts only.
-As such, the main contribution of this paper is less in presenting any completely new algorithms, but rather in condensing the lore and knowledge in building good kdtrees, and in presenting, analyzing, and evaluating it in one concise, easily publication that is easily accessible to researchers interested in ray tracing.
-For example, the fact that the $O(N \log N)$ variant outperform the $O(N \log^2 N)$ one by (only) a factor of 2 - 3 over a wide range of models may not present a significant algorithmic achievement, but knowing the options may pose in important piece of knowledge for a future ray tracing system's architect.
+None of these algorithms are completely new: In fact, the $O(N^2)$ and $O(N \log^2 N)$ algorithms are well known [PH04, Szé03], and even quite similar $O(N \log N)$ schemes have been used before: For example, for point data and range queries, similar $O(N \log N)$ algorithms are already known, both in computational geometry (see, e.g., Vaidya [Vai89]), and also in photon mapping (see, e.g. [WGS04]).
+Even in ray tracing, the algorithm is known to at least a few researchers for quite some time.
+For example, it already is at least hinted at in [Hav01].
+Still, we believe this to be the first time that this algorithm has been fully and in detail described - and theoretically analyzed - with all its peculiarities for triangular data.